jecksolovyev/io.centredo.docs/docs/source/pages/apiIntegration/methods/envelopeSend.rst

 	}

 **RESPONSE**
-In response we got envelope uuid:
+Response returns envelope uuid:

 .. code-block:: JSON

     {"uuid":"89499ba2-287d-404c-87b0-342dc5b01b6a"}

-Customer can check envelope status by this uuid.
+You can check envelope status by this uuid.